-Iran's Islamist regime persecutes and discriminates against lesbian, gay, bisexual, and transgender (LGBT) citizens.
-Tehran criminalizes same-sex intercourse and harshly punishes (sometimes by execution) those who engage in it, provides no legal protections for LGBT individuals, compels LGBT children to go through brutal "conversion therapy," and pressures gay and lesbian Iranians to undergo sex-reassignment surgery.
+Iran's Islamist regime persecutes and discriminates against lesbian, gay, bisexual, transgender, queer, and questioning (LGBTQ) persons.
+In Tehran, same-sex intercourse is criminalized, and those found engaging in it face severe punishments, including execution.
+Additionally, the Iranian legal system offers no protections for LGBTQ individuals, further exacerbating their vulnerability.
+Iran compels LGBTQ children to undergo brutal "conversion therapy" and pressures gay and lesbian Iranians to undergo sex-reassignment surgery.
 Consequently, gay, lesbian, and bisexual Iranians are forced to hide their sexual orientation and conceal same-sex romantic relationships in order to avoid arrest, imprisonment, flogging, and even execution.

-In June of 2019, Iran's then-foreign minister, Mohammad Javad Zarif, defended his government's execution of gay people, stating, "Our society has moral principles.
+In June 2019, Iran's then-foreign minister, Mohammad Javad Zarif, defended his government's execution of gay people, stating, "Our society has moral principles.
 And we live according to these principles.
 These are moral principles concerning the behavior of people in general.
 And that means that the law is respected and the law is obeyed."